Do These 3 Things and Transform Your Virtual Workforce

 1. Create context.

 Context is the foundation from which we derive meaning from what other people say.
 In the past, members of a team would see each other every day, know what was going on in each other’s personal and professional lives, and be aware of each other’s thoughts on happenings large and small.
-In today’s virtual or dispersed environment–not so much.
-Often, team members are essentially strangers to one another and may feel disconnected from the overall team or company vision.
+In today’s virtual workforce environment–not so much.
+Often, team members are mostly strangers to one another and may feel disconnected from the overall team or company vision.